What is Amazon Security Lake?

 What is the OCSF format?

-Which data sources are supported?
+Which data sources are natively supported?